vdabravolski/transformers-inference-on-sagemaker/README.md

 ## Current issues:
 1. Need to replace default DistributedSampler with custom implementation (e.g. [this one](https://github.com/SeungjunNah/DeepDeblur-PyTorch/blob/master/src/data/sampler.py)) because default sampler augments batches to even out size across nodes.
 It's undesirable for inference.
 2. According to SM Profiler Report, GPU devices are underutilized.
 Need to dive deeper.
-We are using inference pipeline and loading it to
+We are using inference pipeline and loading it to specific device.
+Why it's not reflected in GPU Utilization?
+Can it be an issue with data loading?
+Try to use WANDB for profiling and compare it to SM Profiler.
 3. We are using DDP to spin up inference processes in multi-node/multi-gpu setup.
 DDP may have synchonization enforced even during forward passes.
 Explore [no_sync](https://github.com/pytorch/pytorch/blob/master/torch/nn/parallel/distributed.py#L656) context manager to avoid it.
 Do we need to wrap models with DDP at all?
 Right now, it's not the case.
-4. Try to use WANDB for profiling and compare it to SM Profiler.